novaji-introserve/matrics-app/risk_analysis/readme/risk_readme.md

 1. Check logs for error patterns
 2. Run with `--dry-run` to identify issues
-3. Verify database schema matches expectations
+3. Verify materialized views are up to date
 4. Check for NULL values in critical fields
 5. Test with single customer: `--customer-ids=123`